 - Custodial credit risk is the risk that, in the event of failure of the counterparty (e.g., broker-dealer) to a transaction, the Program will not be able to recover the value of investments or collateral securities that are in the possession of another party.
+The deposit account is FDIC-insured up to \$250,000 but is not collateralized.
 Money market funds are not insured or collateralized.
 Securities of the U.S. government were registered and held by the Program's agent in the Program's name. - Credit risk is the risk that an issuer of an investment will not fulfill its obligation to the holder of the investment.
 This risk is measured by the assignment of a rating by a nationally recognized statistical rating organization, such as Standard & Poor's Ratings Services, Moody's Investors Service, Inc., and Fitch Ratings.
-As of June 30, 2013, Standard & Poor's rating for U.S. government securities was AA+.
+As of June 30, 2014, the deposit account was rated AA2 by Moody's and AA- by Standard & Poor's and Fitch.
 All remaining investments were rated AAA. - Concentration of credit risk may be a concern if investments in any one issuer represent 5 percent or more of net Program assets, excluding investments issued or explicitly guaranteed by the U.S. government and investments in mutual funds, external investment pools, and other pooled investments.
 Concentration of credit risk is not addressed in the Program's investment requirements.
-As of June 30, 2013, 70 percent of the Program's assets were invested in U.S. government securities and 30 percent in money market funds; however, these funds solely invest in U.S. government securities. - Interest rate risk is the risk that changes in market interest rates will adversely affect the fair value of an investment.
+As of June 30, 2014, three percent of the Program's assets were held in a deposit account.
+The remaining assets were invested in money market funds; however, these funds solely invest in U.S. government securities.

+- Interest rate risk is the risk that changes in market interest rates will adversely affect the fair value of an investment.
 Generally, the longer the maturity of an investment, the greater the sensitivity of its fair value to changes in market interest rates.
-The U.S. Treasury Notes matured on Sunday, June 30, 2013, and were redeemed on Monday, July 1, 2013.
 Money market funds are liquid, having no future maturity dates. - Foreign currency risk is the risk that changes in currency exchange rates will adversely affect the fair value of an investment.
-Foreign currency holdings are not specifically addressed in the Program's investment requirements; however, no investments denominated in foreign currency were held by the Program as of June 30, 2013.
+Foreign currency holdings are not specifically addressed in the Program's investment requirements; however, no investments denominated in foreign currency were held by the Program as of June 30, 2014.